top of page

 Updates Listed by Most Recent

-Feb 25, 2026: Edward's public defender called him and said the State is dropping the Failure to Appear charge because they cannot prove he failed to appear.
-There was no required court appearance or notice.
+Feb 25, 2026: Edward's public defender called him and said the State is dropping the Failure to Appear charge because they cannot prove he failed to appear by not complying with the terms of his release.
+As this website has said since the publishing of the defamatory article, Edward never failed to appear anywhere, nor did he ever evade anyone attempting to contact him.
+There are two legally defective parts to this indictment.
+Not only were there no longer bond terms to comply with on July 8 (as it says), there was no required court appearance or notice.
 This is what Edward tried to tell her in the beginning and why he filed the Motions to Set Aside.
+Most of all, this is why the State is dropping those charges.

-January 17, 2026: Edward has a docket call hearing on January 22 for both new indictments the DA charged in November, four months after Edward surrendered.
-Both charges fail to allege an offense; as a result, Edward filed a Motion to Set Aside The Indictment on both of them.
+January 17, 2026: The DA invented new charges and indicted Edward in late November.
+Both charges fail to allege an offense.
+His public defender did not want to fight the DA.
+As a result, Edward filed a pro se Motion to Set Aside The Indictment on both of them.
 The hearing on Jan 22 is a status call for this.

 January 12, 2026: KDFA News10 Amarillo filed a Motion to Dismiss the Defamation Lawsuit -- see Edward's Response to Motion to Dismiss.
-We are confident his case will survive past the "Motion to Dismiss" hurdle.
+We are confident his case will survive past the "Motion to Dismiss" hurdle because the proof of falsity is clear.

-Update December 12, 2025: Edward filed a Motion to Subpoena the APD, Randall, and Potter County DA Offices for records involving Becca and Geoff.
+Update December 12, 2025: We know that Becca gave false information to the police in 2019 that his defense counsel never looked into and the State did not disclose.
+Edward filed a Motion to Subpoena the APD, Randall, and Potter County DA Offices for records involving Becca and Geoff.
 The judge granted the motion and issued the subpoenas.

 Update: December 2, 2025: Edward filed a Supplement to his Petition for New Trial strengthening his Brady and Strickland claims: